Stevanovich Institute on the Formation of Knowledge

 This is a tremendous honor for my dear wife and myself.

 Also, a portion of this installation has been re-done and re-installed.
 These new pieces deal with the existential writings of Samuel Becket and Franz Kafka, and the oracular prophecies of the ancient-world Sybils.

 You are most cordially invited to attend the dedication reception.

 As we experience life events our memories expand and change.
 We accommodate new information by modifying older data.
 When we recollect previous events, our memories are modified by our current concerns.
 Memories cycle from current to past, with recollections being continuously altered.

 This exhibit consists of three parts.
 The Whirling Memory pieces rotate at three revolutions per minute.
 Each is 8 x 4 feet in size, printed on semitransparent media so that the images are visible from both sides.
-The uppermost piece is Donelaitis, the middle one is My Dream–deals with a transcendental dream that I had, and the lower piece is Beckett / Kafka—these two authors had a profound influence on my art.
+The uppermost piece deals with the writings of Samuel Beckett and Franz Kafka.
+Both of these authors were sources of inspiration when I started my artistic journey.
 Their images were taken from mirror portraits that I made in 1978.
+Two lower two pieces deal with the oracular abilities of the Sybils.
+Underlying their prophetic words are details from my Metamorphosis series of art works.
 These three pieces whirl, as our own memories cycle.

 On the second floor is Midwest Souls.
 The third part is Pillars of Thought—9 LED color-changing sculptures.
 They are free-standing, independent structures, paralleling our own human existence.